bblarsen-sci/bblarsen-sci.github.io/docs/visualizations/posts/240425_chimera_mean_effects.md

 aggregate_entry_mean(E3_func_infile,'E3_entry_mean',E3_func_output)
 ```

-<p>Now that we have a file in the correct .defattr format, I load everything into ChimeraX using a `.cxc` file that can be interpreted by ChimeraX.
+Now that we have a file in the correct .defattr format, I load everything into ChimeraX using a `.cxc` file that can be interpreted by ChimeraX.
 Note, most of these parameters are highly flexible, this is just an example.
 It is possible to run these commands one at a time in ChimeraX, however I prefer to have most things automated.
-I will usually comment out the `save` command at the end to get the view I want, then run that command at the end once I'm ready to make a nice image.</p>
+I will usually comment out the `save` command at the end to get the view I want, then run that command at the end once I'm ready to make a nice image.

 ```tsv
 # open PDB file